kristoff-it/zine-ssg.io/content/docs/deploying/cloudflare-pages.md

 GitHub Actions runner have an inherent overhead and, since Zine is a collection of tools that gets compiled on-demand, your runner will need to do some work that wounldn't be necessary with a single-executable tool.

-**Luckly, the build will be cached automatically if you use [mlugg/setup-zig](https://github.com/marketplace/actions/setup-zig-compiler)**.
+**Luckly, the build will be cached automatically by using [mlugg/setup-zig](https://github.com/marketplace/actions/setup-zig-compiler)**.

-[This site currently builds in 25-35 seconds](https://github.com/kristoff-it/zine/actions), of which 10 are spent setting up Zig, and 1 for the actual site build (the rest is GitHub Pages overhead).
+[This site currently builds in 25-35 seconds](https://github.com/kristoff-it/zine/actions), of which 12 are spent setting up Zig, and 2 for the actual site build (the rest is GitHub Pages overhead).

 Once we have created our Cloudflare Pages project, we will need a few things from Cloudflare:
 - [Your Cloudflare Account ID](https://github.com/cloudflare/pages-action#get-account-id)